1307.31 – Consecutive Integers, Sum of 100

 Etc., up to 14, where the numbers would be grouped around 7.

-There can't be any strings longer than 14 numbers, because the string would be so long that the smallest number would be non-positive.
+There can't be any sets larger than 14 numbers, because the set would be so big that the smallest number would be non-positive.

 So there are two strings of consecutive positive integers whose sum is 100: one of five numbers, the other of eight, as shown above.